pavan-kumar-s/tpp/ICLR.md

 **Weakness-3:**
 Fairness of comparison is unclear, particularly whether the same backbone models (generation, NER, embeddings) were used across baselines, which may confound reported improvements.

+Thank you for raising the concern regarding the fairness of comparison.
+We clarify that simple baselines and dense retrievers do not utilize LLMs.
+For comparable methods such as RAPTOR, HippoRAG, HippoRAG-2, LightRAG, GraphRAG and SiReRAG, we have consistently implemented gpt-4o-mini for indexing, retrieval, and question answering to ensure a fair evaluation.
+Specifically, HippoRAG-2 requires an embedding model, for which we used NV-Embed-v2 the same embedding model employed by BrowseNet.
+Furthermore, as reported in the main results and ablation studies, BrowseNet demonstrates superior performance using NV-Embed-v2 and maintains robustness regardless of the choice of NER models (GliNER, gpt-4o, Claude-3.7-sonnet), subquery decomposition models (gpt-4o, Deepseek Reasoner, Claude-3.7-sonnet, gpt-4o-mini), or generation models (gpt-4o-mini, gpt-3.5-turbo, gpt-4.1-mini, Deepseek-chat-v3, Gemini-2.0-flash).

+**Action**: We will clarify these backbone model settings across baselines and our method to emphasize fairness and robustness of the comparison.

 **Weakness-4:**
 The current framework is optimized for structured multi-hop reasoning and may not directly generalize to open-domain retrieval or tasks with unstructured context dependencies.